-A \$1,000 scholarship is available each year to a full-time new or returning student enrolled in the Bachelor of Commerce degree program.
-To be eligible first year students must have an average of 80% or better on high school entrance marks and returning students must maintain a 3.30 grade point average (GPA).
-Selection criteria includes academic achievement, along with demonstrated Christian commitment.
+À \$1,000 scholarship is available each year to a fulltime new or returning student enrolled in the Bachelor of Commerce degree program.
+To be eligible first year students must have an average of 80% or better on high school entrance marks and returning students must maintain a 3.30 G.P.A.
+Selection criteria include academic achievement, along with demonstrated Christian commitment.
 This scholarship is funded through an endowment administered by The King's University College Foundation.